jeroen94704/EnumGen/README.md

 is the specification for an enum named Color, with values Color::RED and Color::Green.
 Calling Color::name(RED) will return the string "Red".
 The files will be placed in a directory named "colorapp".

+For larger enum specifications, it is far more readable to spread out the spec over multiple lines as follows

+    enumgen.define('colorapp', 'Color', [
+            ('RED'    , 'Red'),
+            ('GREEN'  , 'Green'),
+        ])

 Using the generator
 ===================